 Gretsch / 125F Synchromatic / 1952 / Natural / Guitar For Sale

-52 Gretsch Acoustic 125F Synchromatic ( This guitar later became the Town & Country model )This guitar is superb and in excellent condition.
+1952 Gretsch Acoustic 125F Synchromatic ( This guitar later became the Town & Country model )This guitar is superb and in excellent condition.
 The guitar has a KILLER flamey Maple back and sides with a great Spruce top.
 The sunburst finish back is rich looking and the color is perfect!
+Come with New original Gretsch case as in photo.
 Craig VentrescoSound ! http://www.craigventresco.com

 The Gretsch 6021 Town & Country was first introduced in the 1954 model year along with its more flashy twin brother, the 6022 Rancher.
 Both guitars were acoustic models built off the original Gretsch 125F design.
 The company had high hopes for the success of both lines, hoping they would do as well as their popular electric archtops.
 Unfortunately, such was not the case.
 Both the Town & Country and Rancher models sold enough to get them through the first three years of production, yet the Town & Country was discontinued in 1957.